-One of the problems in digital space is huge groups of fake accounts on social media.
+One of the problems in the digital space is huge groups of fake accounts on social media.
 These accounts can be used for different purposes: to get a lot of likes, for example, or to make it seem like your company or event has many followers.
 After all, followers attract followers on social media.
-It can also be used to obtain positive Amazon reviews.
-Another reason is to spread political propaganda and disinformation, to troll, or to block or disrupt discussions between real people.
+They can help to obtain positive Amazon reviews.
+Another reason is to spread political propaganda and disinformation, troll, block, or disrupt real people’s discussions.

-The Dutch internet artist Constant Dullaart made an army of thousands of fake Facebook profiles, that carried the names of long dead soldiers from the late 18th century from the small German state Hessen-Kassel.
-Hessians made up a large part of the German troops that were paid by the British during the American Revolution in the late eighteenth century.
-Hessen-Kassel had always been poor, but simultaneously lay between two powerful states.
+In The Possibility of An Army, the Dutch internet artist Constant Dullaart created an army of thousands of fake Facebook profiles.
+She gave them the names of long-dead soldiers from the late 18th century from the small German state Hessen-Kassel.
+Hessians made up many German troops that the British paid during the American Revolution in the late eighteenth century.
+Hessen-Kassel had always been poor but simultaneously lay between two powerful states.
 The Hessen-Kassel soldiers came to America through soldier-trade: small, German states traded their soldiers to fight for the highest bidder.